cucumber/docs/content/docs/cucumber/cucumber-expressions.md

 # Optional text

 It's grammatically incorrect to say *1 cucumbers*, so we should make the plural **s** optional.
-That can be done by surrounding the optional text with parenthesis:
+That can be done by surrounding the optional text with parentheses:

     I have {int} cucumber(s) in my belly